 Project by: Designers Interior Solution

 This light-dimmable, well-arranged bedroom is what you need for great quality sleep.
-Who will refuse sleeping on this platform bed?
+Who will refuse to sleep on this platform bed?
 It has anything you need, from the perfect height of the platform and mattress, to the clean and sleek look it gives.
 Reflective wall closet and great lighting above the platform bed creates a cosy atmosphere in the bedroom.

 8. Bungalow in Mont Kiara